 Figure 8 illustrates variations of the entropy generation caused by heat with the nano solid particles volume fraction at different Kn for the cases of Ra=1000 and 10000.
 The graphs show that for the two values of Ra, as the ϕ increases then the entropy generation due to heat increases as well.
 This can be attributed to the fact that at low Ra, the dominant mode of heat transfer is conduction; by adding nano solid particles, keff will increase and a better heat transfer is achieved.
 Better heat transfer implies increase in the entropy generation due to heat.
 Moreover, the graphs show that as Kn increases for the same ϕ then the entropy generation due to heat will decrease.
 Higher Kn will result in more rarefaction effects and consequently less interaction between the nanofluid particles; this will lead to less entropy generation.
 Finally, the graphs also show that for the higher Ra, the entropy generation due to heat will increase for the same value of Kn and nano solid particles volume fraction.
+In figures 5-8, as Ra increases, convection becomes the dominant mode of heat transfer, so more circulation of the flow happens and consequently an increase in the total entropy generation is observed.

 Figure 8.
 Variation of Sgenh with at different Kn, Ra= 1000, 10000.

 Figure 9.
-Variation of Sgenh with at different Kn, Ra= 100000, 1000000.
+Variation of Sgenh with ϕ at different Kn, Ra= 100000, 1000000.

 Figure 9 shows variations of the entropy generation due to heat with the nano solid particles volume fraction at different Kn for the cases of Ra=105 and 106.
 The graphs show that for the two values of Ra, as the ϕ increases then the entropy generation due to heat decreases.
 This is mainly due to the fact that at high Ra, the dominant mode of heat transfer is convection; by adding nano solid particles, lowering effect of nano solid particles on convection heat transfer becomes dominant.
 Moreover, graphs show that higher Kn will result in less entropy generation.
 Finally, the graphs also show that for the higher Ra, the entropy generation due to heat will increase for the same value of Kn and ϕ.